andyatkinson/andyatkinson.github.io/_posts/2025-05-21-big-problems-big-in-clauses-postgresql-ruby-on-rails-orm.md

 end
 ```

-The issue above is that there's an N+1 query pattern, where the authors are repeatedly queried while books are looped through.
+The issue above is the undesirable N+1 query pattern, where a table is repeatedly queried in a loop, instead of bulk loading a set of rows.

-To fix the N+1, we could use `includes(:author)` to bulk load them.
+To fix the N+1, we'll add the `includes(:author)` eager loading method to the code above.

+That looks like this:
 <pre><code>
 books = Book.<strong style="background-color:yellow;">includes(:author)</strong>.limit(10) 👈